Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

     }
     setupCliInitContract(cli);

 Run the code below.
-Use the hash value in the <Module Hash> part, signKey from your decrypted wallet file and the address of your account.
+Use the hash value in the <Module Hash> part, and the signKey and address of your account from `your wallet export file<signkey>`.
 That will create another transaction on chain.

 .. code-block:: console